ONSdigital/business-index-data/bi-bulk-match/README.md

 In parallel thread, BulkMatchProcessor listen for events that were added to queue.
 It pick up events from queue one by one and send them for processing.

+## Run

+Via SBT: ```sbt "biBulkMatch/run -Denvironment=local"```

+As standalone application.
+1. Assembly jar using sbt: ```sbt assembly```
+2. Run java ```java -Dconfig.file=bulk.conf -Denvironment=local -jar <jar-name>```

+Where config.file is typesafe option that allow read configuration from external file (optional).

+Configuration can also be overridden via system properties.
+For ex. application is looking for bi.api.url system prop and only if not found look for it in config file (either external or default).

 ## Known issues
 Late directory feature does not work.
-Application need to be restarted each time new sub-folder added, that need to be watched.
+Application need to be restarted each time new sub-folder added.